The Foundation

 Lawrence Fong, MD

-Dr. Fong co-founded several companies, including FWB LLC (acquired by Streamlogic), Techbargains.com LLC (acquired by Exponential), and Keyhole Therapeutics.
-He has ongoing research collaborations with Abbvie, Amgen, Bavarian Nordic, Bristol Myer Squibb, Dendreon, Janssen, Merck, and Roche/Genentech.
-He sits on the steering committee of the Roche/Genentech imCORE network and has served on multiple scientific advisory boards, including Alector, Atreca, Bioatla, Bolt, Ideaya, Innovent, Nutcracker, RAPT, Senti, Soteria, TeneoBio (acquired by Amgen), and Xyphos (acquired by Astellas).
+Dr. Fong is a co-founder of several companies, including FWB LLC (acquired by Streamlogic), Techbargains.com LLC (acquired by Exponential), and Keyhole Therapeutics.
+He maintains active research collaborations with AbbVie, Amgen, Bavarian Nordic, Bristol Myers Squibb, Dendreon, Janssen, Merck, and Roche/Genentech.
+He serves on the steering committee of the Roche/Genentech imCORE network and has held positions on numerous scientific advisory boards, including those of Alector, Atreca, BioAtla, Bolt, Ideaya, Innovent, Nutcracker, RAPT, Senti, Soteria, TeneoBio (acquired by Amgen), and Xyphos (acquired by Astellas).

 David S. Hong, MD